Science and the Raspberry Pi

 The result is catalogued here in case others find it amusing or inspirational.

 What results are shown?
 It seems that a Pi 4 is not simply faster than the four-processor Cray X-MP/4, it is faster than an eight processor Cray Y-MP/8.
 It can find all Mersenne primes known before 1971, in under half an hour.
 (The last of these has over three thousand digits.)
+It can test the Mersenne primes found in the 1990s at about the speed of a Cray.
 Also that one can produce some surprising pictures from a simple quadratic equation:

 It is likely that further pages will be added to this site, and to help repeat visitors find changes, a change log is kept.
 The original intention was that there should be rather more Physics (hence the domain name), but currently Maths seems to have taken over.